sketchbuch/vsc-workspace-sidebar/README.md

 # Workspace Sidebar

-An extension for VSCode that makes switching Workspaces easier.
+An extension for VSCode to switch Workspaces with ease.

 You can specify one or more folders to look in for Workspace files and these will be shown in a sidebar, either as a list or as a tree, along with file theme icons to better indentify workspaces.